-Each utility shall implement and maintain a web-based system to provide customers and contractors current information regarding the status of their SIR application process.
+Each utility shall maintain a web-based system to provide customers and contractors current information regarding the status of their SIR application process.
 The system shall be customer specific and post the current status of the SIR process.
 At a minimum the following content shall be provided:

-- 1. The applicant"s name and project/application identification number. - 2.
+- 1. The applicant's name and project/application identification number. - 2.
 Description of the project, including at a minimum, the project's type (energy source), size, metering, and location. - 3.
-SIR project application status, including all the steps completed and to be completed, along with corresponding completion/deadline dates associated with each step. - If the next action is to be taken by the utility, the expected date that action will be completed, - If the next action is to be taken by the applicant, what exactly is required and a contact for more information. - 4.
+SIR project application status, including all the steps completed and to be completed, along with corresponding completion/deadline dates associated with each step. - If the next action is to be taken by the utility, the expected date that action will be completed,

+- If the next action is to be taken by the applicant, what exactly is required and a contact for more information, - 4.
 Information regarding any outstanding information request made by the utility of the applicant, and - 5.
 The status of all amounts paid and/or due to the utility by the applicant.

-Access shall be available for the customer and their contractor, such that both can access the information.
+Access shall be available for the customer and their authorized agent(s), such that both can access the information.
 The web site must be, however, secure and private from unauthorized access.

 The utility web site shall also provide the ability for applicants with systems 25 kW and less to submit their application for interconnection via the web.
-The web based application process must be consistent with Appendix B of the SIR and include the ability to attach associated documentation or drawings associated with each project.
+The web-based application process must be consistent with Appendix B of the SIR and include the ability to attach associated documentation or drawings associated with each project.
+Electronic signatures shall be accepted and approved by utilities on associated documentation for this process.